Skip to main content

 First, we will load all necessary libraries into our R environment.
 If you have not already installed these libraries, please see the 'R Packages to Install' section above.

-There are also two optional sections in this code chunk: clearing your environment, and loading your NEON API token.
+There is an optional section in this code chunk to clear your environment.
 Clearing out your environment will erase all of the variables and data that are currently loaded in your R session.
 This is a good practice for many reasons, but only do this if you are completely sure that you won't be losing any important information!
-Secondly, your NEON API token will allow you increased download speeds, and helps NEON anonymously track data usage statistics, which helps us optimize our data delivery platforms, and informs our monthly and annual reporting to our funding agency, the National Science Foundation.
-Please consider signing up for a NEON data user account and using your token as described in this tutorial here.

 # clean out workspace